Economic Activities in Antigua and Barbuda: Primary, Secondary, Tertiary, and Quaternary

 Exports Activities of Antigua and Barbuda

-In 2023, Antigua and Barbuda’s total exports amounted to $30,496,874.225, representing 54.69% of its GDP.
-With such a high percentage, export activities play a crucial role in the country’s economy, indicating a significant reliance on foreign markets for growth and stability.
+In 2022, Antigua and Barbuda’s exports of goods and services amounted to approximately 54.72% of its GDP (latest World Bank data), per World Bank.
+Export activities play a crucial role in the country’s economy, indicating a significant reliance on foreign markets for growth and stability.

 Antigua and Barbuda’s export activities are diverse, with top partners including Suriname, Poland, and Germany.
 Key export commodities are refined petroleum, ships, gas turbines, soybean meal, and liquor.